pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 are injected into the Signal K tree alongside the data values which they describe.

-*Metadata* arrays can be presented to the plugin in two ways:

-1. Through a __metadata__ property in the plugin configuration file.
+*Metadata* arrays can be presented to the plugin through either a __metadata__ property defined in the plugin configuration file or as values of some arbitrary key or keys defined in the cnfiguration file's __includepaths__ array.
-   This provides a centralised, static, mechanism for initialising meta values.

-2. Through __metadata__ values in the Signal K tree.
-   The location of these values is defined by entries in the configuration file's __includepaths__ array.
-   This allows plugins or apps in Signal K to supply meta data in a distributed, dynamic, way.

-Meta data tends to be static in nature and pervasive in application and plugins tend to be implemented so that they publish the meta data they generate or maintain at the start of their execution.
-This behaviour allows __pdjr-skplugin-meta-injector__ to synchronise with dynamic providers of *metadata* by the simple expedient of waiting for a little on startup to give providers time to publish their *metadata* to their include path before making an attempt to consume it for processing.
-The duration of this startup delay is set by the value of the __startdelay__ configuration property.

-The startup delay strategy has the added advantage of not requiring __pdjr-skplugin-meta-injector__ to register for delta updates - it can simply read the published *metadata* from the tree and move on.

-__pdjr-skplugin-meta-injector__ maintains a status notification at "notifications.plugins.meta.status" which it updates when the processing of dynamic *metadata* is complete with a notification value in which the message property is assigned the value "complete".
-If all of the keys in __includepaths__ returned valid *metadata* then the notification status property will be set to "normal"; any problems and the status property will be set to "warn".
+After a server start, __pdjr-skplugin-meta-injector__ delays scanning any defined __includepaths__ for a user-defined time period set by the configuration file's __startdelay__ property.
+This delay gives those applications which proved values for the __includepaths__ keys an opportunity to generate the *metadata* objects that the plugin will consume.

+Once all the __includepaths__ *metadata* has been processed, the plugin issues a notification on 'notifications.plugins.pdjr-skplugin-meta-injector.status' to indicate that it has completed its task.

-## Format of a *metadata* array
+### Format of a *metadata* array

 A *metadata* array is simply a collection of objects containing properties which will become the properties of one or more derived